Rinakakis/FastCat-Catalogues/readme.md

 ### Deployment to the tomcat server

-1. In the angular application go to FastCat-Catalogues/dist and copy the folder "seaLit"
+1. In the angular application go to FastCat-Catalogues/dist and copy the folder "FastCat-Catalogues"
 2. Then go to your tomcat server Tomcatxx.x\webapps and paste the folder
 3. After that go to Tomcat xx.x\bin and click on Tomcatxx.exe
-4. Open a browser to <http://localhost:8080/seaLit/>
+4. Open a browser to <http://localhost:8080/FastCat-Catalogues/>

 <p align="right">(<a href="#top">back to top</a>)</p>